brndnmtthws/brndn-io/content/posts/thinking-slowly/index.md

 ## The Slow Advantage in a Fast World

-In a society that increasingly rewards speed over substance, deliberately cultivating slow thinking can provide a significant competitive advantage.
-While others react impulsively, you can respond thoughtfully.
-While they chase immediate gratification, you can pursue deeper satisfaction.
+Being the person who slows down a beat before deciding is useful partly because so many people don't.
+You miss fewer obvious mistakes, and you're less likely to trade a long-term result for a quick emotional hit.

 The decisions that most profoundly shape our lives—career choices, relationships, major investments—benefit tremendously from slow, deliberate consideration.
 These are precisely the areas where System 1's quick, automatic responses are most likely to lead us astray.

 Developing the discipline to engage System 2 when it matters is challenging in our distraction-filled world.
-But this capacity may be one of the most valuable skills we can cultivate.
-In the battle between fast and slow thinking, fast often wins the moment, but slow usually wins the war.
+It's hard to do consistently, but the payoff is pretty concrete: fewer dumb decisions you have to clean up later.

-So the next time you face a significant decision, remember to slow down.
-Your future self will thank you for it.
+So the next time you face a significant decision, slow it down enough to see what you're actually doing.